 Take a deep breath: this meal plan will help you survive the beginning of the Season.

-This meal plan covers Thanksgiving, for those of you who celebrate it November 26th.
-(Us Canadians have done it in October.)
-On the Thursday of week 47, I have fitted in a big autumnal salad.
-If you like it, I recommend that you make it again the following week for your Thanksgiving spread or potluck.
-(The Cauli-pesto pasta can be eaten anytime.)
-On the Friday after Thanksgiving, I suggest a “leftovers stir-fry.”
+This meal plan covers Thanksgiving, for those of you who celebrate it November 25th.
+(In Canada we do Thanksgiving in October.)
+On the Thursday of week 47, and on the mini plan, I have fitted in a big autumnal salad.
+It makes a great contribution to any Thanksgiving spread or potluck.
+On the Friday, and also on the mini plan, I suggest a “leftovers stir-fry” using batch-cooked brown rice as a base.
 If you have the remnants of a vegan roast, it will work great there, but you can make it work with almost anything, really.
 I recommend black beans as an alternative, but tofu would work great too (stir-fry it first).
-See Week 48 day-to-day directions for details.
 If you are not celebrating Thanksgiving, plan to have lots of leftovers in the fridge (for once).

 Too much roasted squash?
 Add it to the lemony split pea soup for extra creaminess and B vitamins!

 Speaking of the split pea soup, it’s fine to make it with red lentils, too.